mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 - Implement for UWP (this thing is dead... not worth implementing IMO)
 - Implement for Blazor?
 - Automated builds?
-- Fix close confirmation in navigation view
 - Ensure that non-visible views can be released from memory
-- When showing multiple MessageBox simultaneously, show them one after the other instead of one over the other

 ### Author